 It turns out there are a number of luxury family friendly establishments in London that happily cater to little people.

-Here’s my guide to the 12 best family friendly restaurants in London.
+Here’s my guide to the 12 best places to enjoy fine dining with kids:

 Cakes + Bubbles, located on Regent Street, is fancy.
 Proper fancy.
 It’s worth noting that if a restaurant is attached to a hotel, they are fully prepared for you to bring children.